image

 Facilitation techniques

-• Use a neutral facilitator to ensure objectivity
+• Employ a neutral facilitator to maintain objectivity

 • Encourage open and honest communication

-• Use visual aids like mind maps or whiteboards.
+• Utilise visual aids such as mind maps or whiteboards to stimulate discussion and ideation.

 Key questions to ask